admurali/logging-express-mw/README.md

 [![NPM](https://nodei.co/npm/logging-express-mw.png?compact=true)](https://nodei.co/npm/logging-express-mw/)

-A middleware logger for express.
-Uses and accepts a customized `winston` configuration if given one.
+A middleware logger for express framework that uses and accepts a customized `winston` configuration if given one.

 ## Installation